XeNz/dynamicExpressions/README.md

 ## What is this repository
 This repo contains simple examples on how to dynamically build predicates which in turn get translated to SQL queries by EF Core.

+Two ways of building predicated are showcased:
+1. Custom method as found on StackOverflow, posted by Amy B : https://stackoverflow.com/a/4430018
+2. Usage of LINQKit which has a PredicateBuilder

 ## How to use this repository